FAQ

 Total Required Courses 15

-You can check if the classes you took are an “A-G” approved course by checking the Course List Search.
+You can check if the classes you took will meet the above requirements using the A-G Course List Search.

 How can I pay for the costs of school and living expenses?